swarneel123bh-ux/ModbusRTU/README.md

+# ModbusRTU
-# ModbusRTU, implements Modbus alongside some simulation to test working
+implements Modbus alongside some simulation to test working